-Like most herbs, all three types of parsley can be started from cuttings, even from precut bundles purchased in a grocery store.
+Like many herbs, all three types of parsley can be started from cuttings, even from precut bundles purchased in a grocery store.
 Use sterilized scissors to take a 3- to 5-inch-long cutting just below a leaf node.
 Remove the leaves from the bottom two-thirds of the stem.
-Put it in warm water in a jar or insert it into moist sand, perlite or a combination of equal parts perlite and peat moss, making sure at least one node is beneath the water or growing medium.
+Put the stem in warm water in a jar or insert it into moist sand, perlite or a combination of equal parts perlite and peat moss, making sure at least one node is beneath the water or growing medium.

 Hamburg parsley can also be started from kitchen scraps.
 When cutting up the root, leave 1/2 to 1 inch of the top and an equal amount of the foliage.
 Place the cut side down in 1/2 to 1 inch of water or plant in moist sand or potting soil.

 Place the parsley cutting in a brightly lit, sunny window.
 Change the water every few days, or if you are growing it in soil, keep the mix evenly moist as the plant grows new roots and foliage.
 Harvest the new leaves as needed for cooking.
 Hamburg leaves are on the bitter side and are stronger flavored than the other parsley varieties, so you might want to transplant the cutting outside to nourish black swallowtail and other caterpillars rather than using it in your food.

 Harvest your parsley by gathering a bunch and snipping the stems with a sharp knife or scissors.
 Always sterilize your cutting tools when working with plants by wiping the blades with rubbing alcohol.